Replica Keldysh field theory of quantum-jump processes: General formalism and application to imbalanced and inefficient fermion counting: Conclusions

 We have further shown that a finite detection inefficiency $\delta \eta$, corresponding to a nonzero fraction of undetected fermion gain and loss jumps, introduces a correlation length $\xi \sim \delta\eta^{-1/2}$.
 On length scales larger than $\xi$, quantum entanglement is strongly suppressed, as evidenced by the fermionic logarithmic negativity, which obeys an area law.
 In contrast, the subsystem entropy exhibits volume-law scaling due to the mixedness of individual quantum trajectories.

 More broadly, our results establish a direct conceptual and technical connection between measurement-induced dynamics and the steady-state physics of driven open quantum systems~\cite{Sieberer2016a, Sieberer2025, Thompson2023, Kamenev2023}.
 For example, imbalanced and inefficient fermion counting in the limit of inefficient detection constitutes a representative instance of driven open quadratic fermionic systems with gain-loss dissipation~\cite{Prosen2008, *Prosen2010, Barthel2022}.
 This class of systems has been studied extensively: such models are known to host topologically nontrivial phases in their nonequilibrium steady states~\cite{Bardyn2013} and to exhibit signatures of non-Hermitian topology~\cite{Bergholtz2021} in their dynamics~\cite{Sayyad2021}, including the non-Hermitian skin effect~\cite{Song2019}.
 Further paradigmatic settings include systems with impurities, both in the bulk~\cite{Froml2019} and at the boundaries~\cite{Turkeshi2024}.
 The latter give rise to boundary-driven models that provide a natural platform for studying quantum transport~\cite{Znidaric2010}.
+For all of these scenarios, our formalism furnishes an analytical framework for exploring their unraveling into quantum trajectories.

+Beyond the class of quadratic fermionic systems, it will be interesting to study, for example, driven open quantum systems that exhibit a symmetry-breaking phase transition in the steady state.
+One might envision a scenario in which the symmetry is broken in individual pure-state trajectories, while it is restored in the mixed steady state of the master equation.
+Using our formalism, it will be possible to investigate how spontaneous symmetry breaking in trajectories emerges when the detection efficiency is tuned from $\eta = 0$ to $\eta = 1$.

-For all of these scenarios, as well as for related phenomena beyond the class of quadratic fermionic systems, our formalism furnishes an analytical framework for exploring their unraveling into quantum trajectories.
-This, in turn, paves the way toward shedding further light on the question of whether universal properties exist that transcend the apparent conceptual divide between measurement-induced pure-state dynamics and the nonequilibrium steady states of driven open quantum systems.
+Through such examples, we hope that our work will shed further light on the question of whether universal properties exist that transcend the apparent conceptual divide between measurement-induced pure-state dynamics and the nonequilibrium steady states of driven open quantum systems.